13 FAQs about directors' queries in a private company.

-12. We have seven directors - do they all have to be present at board meetings, and vote?
+12. Do all directors have to be present and vote at board meetings?

 There must be a quorum of directors at a board meeting - a minimum number of directors present in order for the meeting to make decisions that will be legally binding on all directors, present or absent.
 The articles of association usually say that the quorum may be fixed by directors, but, if the directors make no decision, the quorum is two.
 The default model articles of association used by many start-ups and SMEs require at least two directors to be present at any board meeting, unless the company has only one director (see 10).

-Each director has one vote at board meetings, unless the articles of association state otherwise, and the articles usually provide that decisions are passed if approved by a majority of the votes cast.
-The articles usually give the chairperson a casting vote if there is a tie.
+Each director has one vote at board meetings, unless the articles of association state otherwise.
+The default model articles of association provide that decisions are passed if approved by a majority of the votes cast, and give the chairperson a casting vote if there is a tie.
 The chairperson must ensure that directors have enough information and time to discuss issues before they vote.

 A director of a company is disqualified from voting on an agenda item if they have a personal interest in it (and they cannot be counted in the quorum at that part of the meeting, although they will be for the items on which they can vote), unless the rule is relaxed by the articles of association or a resolution of the shareholders, either generally or in respect of a particular matter.
 The default model articles of association require such shareholder approval, in order to allow a director to vote on a matter where they have a personal interest.

-The chairperson is responsible for ensuring that decisions are correctly minuted.
+The chairperson is responsible for ensuring that decisions are correctly recorded in Board minutes.
 If the chairperson of a board meeting or of the next succeeding meeting signs the minutes of that meeting, they are evidence of the decisions taken at it unless someone proves otherwise - ie the person challenging them has to prove they are wrong rather than the company having to prove they are right.